Space flight simulation game: Star Raiders

-Star Raiders was introduced in 1979 for the then-new Atari 8-bit family and became the killer app for the system.
+Star Raiders was introduced in 1980 for the then-new Atari 8-bit computers and became the killer app for the system.
 Doug Neubauer created the game as a combination of Star Wars and the text-based Star Trek mainframe game.
 Using smoothly scaled 2D sprites and 3D particles to mimic a first person view of a volume of space, Star Raiders simulates clearing sectors of enemy ships while managing resources and damage to the ship's different systems.
 In addition to forward and rear views from the ship, the game provides both a galactic map and sector scanner to show enemy and friendly starbase locations.
 The game does not pause while these displays are active; they keep updating in real-time.

 It is one of the games that inspired Elite and the Wing Commander series.
 It also resulted in direct clones, including Space Spartans for Intellivision and Starmaster for the Atari 2600, both from 1982.